Karen Levin, Ph.D Speech Therapist, Johannesburg

 When I was very young, I did 'speech and drama' and went on to qualify as a speech and drama teacher by earning two diplomas, an, ATCL and LTCL through the Trinity College of Music, London.

 In my practice I see children with a range of communication impairments, and I also see adults, but I restrict my daily work with adults to those who have sustained traumatic head injuries and those who have cerebral palsy.
 I prefer to refer all other adults to my colleagues where appropriate.
 Because of my lifelong interest in communication disorders of a neurological nature (such as cerebral palsy, traumatic brain injury and genetic syndromes), I carry out assessments for medico-legal purposes as well.
-I do not employ other speech therapists but conduct all work myself.
+I do not employ other speech-language therapists but conduct all work myself.
 I refer to local audiologists for hearing tests when required

 Some personal trivia

 I am married and am the mother of two young men.
-I am a compost maker, love gardening, and am serious animal person.
+I am a compost maker, love gardening, and am a serious animal person.

 I adore ballet, theatre, and movies.
 And pottery and ceramics.
 And watching the clouds move.